fieldtrip/website/example/threshold_free_cluster_enhancement.md

 The following MATLAB code gives an example of the TFCE method.
 Moreover, we will compare the statistical output of the TFCE method with the conventional threshold based on `cfg.clusteralpha`.

-The data used in this example is available from our [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/example/threshold_free_cluster_enhancement/).
+The data used in this example is available from our [download server](https://download.fieldtriptoolbox.org/example/threshold_free_cluster_enhancement/).

 ```
 load ERF_orig